 We have significant international operations in Mexico and Europe, and we manufacture products for export in Mexico.
-There may be changes to existing trade agreements, like the NAFTA's successor agreement, the USMCA, which will go into effect on July 1, 2020, greater restrictions on free trade generally, and significant increases in tariffs on goods imported into the United States, particularly tariffs on products manufactured in Mexico, among other possible changes.
+There may be changes to existing trade agreements, like the, the USMCA, which went to effect on July 1, 2020, greater restrictions on free trade generally, and significant increases in tariffs on goods imported into the United States, particularly tariffs on products manufactured in Mexico, among other possible changes.
 Any changes to USMCA (or subsequent trade agreements) could impact our operations in countries where we manufacture or sell products or source components, or materials, which could adversely affect our operating results and our business.